Swig-DPI/London_Energy_Consumption/README.md

   * Reduce features and look more into what is collinear.

   * Add in meter purpose parameter.
 I believe associating the meter with the business or type of home would increase the models accuracy.

+  * Focus on certain points in the day instead of all hours.
+The middle of the night has lower energy use in general.

   * Create a block and meter class that stores the values needed to be calculated.
 Currently each model is in its own script.